colindamon/spotr/README.md

 ## 🤝 Contributing

-Contributions, feedback, and suggestions are always welcome!
+Contributions, bug fixes, and feedback are always welcome!
-Open an issue or pull request on [GitHub](https://github.com/colindamon/spotr).
+Open an issue or pull request on [GitHub](https://github.com/colindamon/spotr) to reach out.

 ---